 Before we dive into a review of Rank Math vs. Yoast SEO vs. SEOPress vs. All in One SEO, I want to note three things.

 - Setting up a WordPress blog/site takes about 10 minutes and it’s the best SEO investment you can make for your business.
 WordPress organizes content perfectly for Google to read.
 So if you haven’t already done so, set up a WordPress site here.

 - SEO software tools are a necessity for anyone building a blog or site audience.
 But choose a tool wisely — they come at vastly different price points and don’t share all the same features.
 You also don’t have to choose a WordPress plugin.
 You might be better off with a standalone tool (more on that later).

-- Finally, please capture email leads!
+- Finally, please capture email leads with a tool like Leadpages.
 You can have all the organic (SEO) traffic in the world, but you need to turn that traffic into customers.

 With that as context, now I’ll dive into the four leading SEO plugins: Rank Math, Yoast, SEOPress, and All In One SEO.

 Or, try our favorite SEO tool for bloggers, GrowthBar for only $29/month (5-day free trial).
 It has the same powerful features as these plugins + keyword research + AI content generation!

 What are SEO plugins?